Enterprise Systems Information Architecture Platform Design

-Compliance workflows rely on evidence — documentation that demonstrates security controls are operating effectively.
+Compliance workflows rely on evidence; documentation that demonstrates security controls are operating effectively.
 To meet frameworks such as SOC 2, ISO 27001, and HIPAA, organizations must provide supporting documentation across dozens or hundreds of controls.

-In Drata, this evidence was historically managed at the control level, where artifacts were uploaded and maintained independently across dozens or hundreds of controls.
+In Drata, this evidence was historically managed at the control level, where artifacts were uploaded and maintained independently separately across all controls, which created a structural problem:

-- The same evidence often applied to multiple controls and every update required manually tracking down and replacing each instance
+• The same evidence often applied to multiple controls and every update required manually tracking down and replacing each instance

-- Updates required manual duplication across every instance
+• Updates required manual duplication across every instance

-- Teams had no reliable way to ensure consistency across their compliance posture
+• Teams had no reliable way to ensure consistency across their compliance posture

 "When I upload the same evidence to more than one control, I have to remember all the places I put it and replace it everywhere."